VictorQueiroz/slicereel/README.md

 ## Description

 This is a simple command-line tool to slice video into many parts using FFmpeg.
-You can define each part duration, and the output format.
+You can define each part duration, the output format and much more.

 ## Installation